michaelbrave/fakemon_repository/README.md

         9. Bio (Blurb about it)
     b.
 Ideally it should allow for others to edit entries and keep track of who last edited it.

 03/15/21 - Wireframe and boilerplate
 1. Start project, boilerplate
 2. import as much as possible from Twitter project, begin to modify
 3. Wireframe sketches on InvisionApp
-4. Look into deploying on Heroku

 03/16/21 (ToDo)
 1. working prototype without styling
 2. upload a few entries, try to keep permanence of them
+3. Look into deploying on Heroku